 Does my contractor need a GMF Business License?

-Yes!
-Everyone conducting business in GMF is required to obtain an annual business license, January 1st.
-The application can be submitted and fees paid 100% online.
+Everyone conducting business in GMF is required to obtain an annual business license, due every December 31st.
+Applications are now 100% electronic and payment is accepted on MuniRevs.

 Does my fence require a permit?